RemDelaporteMathurin/epidemic-simulator/README.md

 # epidemic-simulator

+## Introduction
-Many countries in Europe are currently on lockdown.
+Many countries in Europe and around the world are currently on lockdown.
 Yet many people still choose to go out in the street despite the control measures!
-We'll try to explain why applying control measures and lockdown** during an epidemic are indeed **a good thing**!
+We'll first explain why applying control measures and lockdown** during an epidemic are indeed **a good thing** and then we'll then try to use this model to do some predictions !

 Let's first try to create a **mathematical model** that represents the population and the way some get contaminated, some recover, and some people die.